North Dakota Court Records

 - Municipal Court

 The Supreme Court is the highest court in the state.
-It has appellate jurisdiction over cases from the lower courts and has the responsibility of regulating the practice of law by ensuring that state-wide procedure and practice is promulgated before all courts of North Dakota.
-They hear interlocutory appeals by right for criminal, civil, writ and administrative agencies.
+It has appellate jurisdiction over cases from the lower courts and is responsible for regulating the practice of law by ensuring that state-wide procedures and practices are promulgated before all courts of North Dakota.
+They hear interlocutory appeals by right for criminal, civil, writ, and administrative agencies.
 In certain circumstances, the Supreme Court has original jurisdiction to issue, hear, and determine such original and remedial writs as may be necessary to properly exercise its jurisdiction.
 However, the state Supreme Court has no judicial authority over federal crimes reported within the state.

-The Court of Appeals is the state’s intermediate appellate courts.
-Their original jurisdiction includes original proceedings application for writ applications.
+The Court of Appeals is the state’s intermediate appellate court.
+Their original jurisdiction includes original proceedings and applications for writs.
 They were created by the legislature to assist the Supreme Court with its workload.

 Essentially, all courts in the state are tasked with hearing felonies, misdemeanors and infractions depending on their judicial districts.